LogoLogo

 Supported documents in Document Detector

-Use these static values of CafDocument:
+Use these static values of CafDocumentStepType (which internally map to CafDocument):

 Document Type